strapdata/elassandra-google-k8s-marketplace/README.md

 Clients running inside the same k8s cluster could use thoses records to access both CQL, ES HTTP, ES transport, JMX and thrift protocols.

-## Accessing Elassandra with port forwaring
+## Accessing Elassandra with port forwarding

 You could also use a local proxy to access the service.